tylerneylon/pumba/parse7.lua.md

 specifies the `Run` class but is *not used* in this script.
 It exists for its future use in the more complete open compiler implementations.

-Since this code is not used, these literate comments will not cover it in detail.
-To understand its place in the big picture, though, it's useful to know that the main entry point to a `Run` instance `R` is the method `R:run()` called with a `tree` that was returned by `P:parse()`.
-The tree elements themselves will eventually have a key called `run` whose value is a string of Lua code that will be executed by `R:run()`.
+This script doesn't use the code in this section, so these literate comments won't cover it in detail.
+To understand how this code fits into the big picture, though, it's useful to know that the main entry point to a `Run` instance `R` is the method `R:run()` called with a `tree` argument that was returned by `P:parse()`.
+The plan is for each `tree` to eventually have a `tree.run` value which holds a string of Lua code.
+`R:run()` will basically execute this string.

 --]]

     -- This sets the given key-value pair at the closest level where the key -- exists; if it is new key at all levels, it's created at the current -- level.
-    function frame_set(frame, key, val)
+Don't call this directly - just assign values in the frame.
+This -- function is invoked as a metamethod. function frame_set(frame, key, val)
       if frame[key] == nil or rawget(frame, key) ~= nil then
         rawset(frame, key, val)